josefrancisco17/SIDIS-LMS/README.md

     - As mentioned earlier, sending media files (like images) through RabbitMQ is not optimal.
 A better approach would be to send only the file paths instead of the actual files.
 This would reduce network load and storage requirements.
 Additionally, we should consider saving only the path to the media file in the database rather than storing the file itself, to avoid unnecessary bloat and improve system efficiency.
 4. Full Model vs. Minimal Data
     - While the decision was made to save the full model of data (e.g., the full Book model) rather than just the minimal required data, this could lead to database bloat in the future.
 A future improvement would be to rethink this strategy by storing only the relevant information needed by each service or instance, which would optimize database performance and reduce redundant storage across the system.
+5. Add possibility of running new instances at any time with respective db.
+6. Add Bootstrap initialization for new instances.